Conflict is normal, violence is not. Conflict can be resolved without violence or abuse.

 - Coordinates response to threats, violence and abuse with community stakeholders.

 The process starts with an initial interview, followed by enrollment into an ongoing weekly men’s, women’s or youth group.
 Family sessions are conducted as needed, appropriate and safe.
 Not all cases are appropriate for family sessions.

 The group sessions provide participants with a safe and supportive place to:

 - Learn ways to correct abusive or unacceptable actions

-- Learn conflict resolution and anger management skills
+- Learn conflict resolution, communication, interpersonal and emotional management skills

 - Address the concerns and fears that precede their anger

 - Give and receive constructive feedback

 - Group sessions are offered throughout the week.
 Please, call for current schedule of meetings and seat availablity.